United Nations Sustainable Development Goals

 End poverty in all its forms everywhere

 - The University provides financial assistance to both staff and students who need it the most.
 In 2022 the university awarded extra payments worth £650 to almost 4,000 eligible staff and a further £650 cash payment to those on lower pay grades.
-The student financial assistance fund has also increased to help with the cost of living crisis.
+The student Financial Assistance Fund has been increased annually.

 - The University's Positive Impact Partners programme acts as a gateway to connect diverse third sector and civic partners with our staff and students, to network, share knowledge and experiences, and form new partnerships which in turn improves access to basic services for Leeds' communities.